-Rodents, such as rats and mice, can be a major cost factor on the poultry farm because of the food that they eat and spoil with faeces and urine, the damage they do to the housing and equipment and the diseases they may carry, that can result in flock health problems, staff health problems and/or food safety concerns regarding the products produced on the farm.
+Rodents, such as rats and mice, can be a major cost factor on the poultry farm because of the food that they eat and spoil with faeces and urine, the damage they do to the housing and equipment.
+Further, the diseases they may carry can result in flock health problems, staff health problems and/or food safety concerns regarding the products produced on the farm.

 Rodent infestations on poultry farms can result in economic loss in a number of ways:

 In relation to problems on poultry farms, mice can be considered to be small rats and pose the same problems in poultry sheds, particularly in relation to carrying disease.

 Rodents are important pests in the poultry house.
 In some poultry houses, building design and construction provide easy access to rodents.
 Once they are inside the poultry house they can easily burrow under dry matter, into deep litter or inside hollow walls and holes.
 They also move across by climbing through the openings for pipes, cables or cracks in the building.
 They use the framework of buildings as pathways when moving about the poultry house.
 Because they are active mainly at night they are seldom seen and hence it is usually necessary to look for other signs that they are present.
 They are not particular in their choice of living areas, requiring only a dry, secluded location in which to breed and rear their young.